LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       ```

-      ## Landing page shortcuts
+      ## Box shortcut

-      You can build landing page shortcuts by adding `.shortcut-landing-page` to your shortcut.
+      You can build landing page shortcuts by adding `.shortcut-box` to your shortcut.
 See the example below.

-      Since LFUI dosen't scale icons Landing page shortcut will need two icons defined, one for screens smaller than 768px and one for screens larger than 768px.
+      Since LFUI dosen't scale icons, Landing page shortcut will need two icons defined, one for screens smaller than 768px and one for screens larger than 768px.
 Which one that will be display is controlled with [bootstraps display classes ](https://getbootstrap.com/docs/4.0/utilities/display/).

       Use a 24px icon for small screens and a 40px icon for larger screens.